Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Limited ability to manage or monitor incoming connections using DNS specific techniques.
-* Misconfiguration of the target server could lead to data leakage if the proxy to target server path is not encrypted.
+* Misconfiguration (e.g., of the target server address in the proxy configuration) could lead to data leakage if the proxy to target server path is not encrypted.

 Optimization: